Skip to main content

 • n8n node (community and PRO) for workflow builders who want operations-friendly automation without writing a backend.

 When email arrives or a calendar event is created, ingestion and entity resolution map people, domains, and addresses back to contacts in your model.
-That is how personal agents and shared automations stay aligned with operational truth instead of floating in disconnected inboxes.
+That is how personal agents and shared automations stay aligned with operational truth across inboxes and calendars.

 Design automations so fast endpoints (search, autocomplete, sentinels, jobs feed) handle triggers and filters, and reserve Connie or investigate for steps that need narrative.
 Predictable latency and visible AI cost follow naturally.